 How do narcissistic parents affect their children?

-Unfortunately, children who a narcissist raised may develop a range of unhealthy, survival-based coping mechanisms to process the confusion and emotional injustice that comes from narcissistic abuse at the hands of a parent.
+Unfortunately, children raised by a narcissist may develop a range of unhealthy, survival-based coping mechanisms to process the confusion and emotional injustice that comes from narcissistic abuse at the hands of a parent.

 Narcissistic mothers and fathers may not fully realize the damage they’re causing to their children, but the damage happens regardless.
 Many aspects of the child’s life, from their self-esteem to their relationship with others, to their general view of the world, all take a hit when dealing with a narcissistic parent.

-For example, if you remember a couple of times when they forgot to pick you up from an after-school hobby, they might completely deny it and claim they were always on time no matter what.
-In extreme cases, they might deny that you ever went to that after-school hobby.
+For example, if you remember a couple of times when they forgot to pick you up from an after-school hobby, they may completely deny it and claim they were always on time no matter what.
+In extreme cases, they may deny that you ever went to that after-school hobby.

 Can you imagine how confusing and disorientating such behavior is to a child?
 The narcissistic parent wants to protect their self-image so much that they are willing to challenge their child’s reality and make them believe they have false memories.